YuliWanghust/CTA_repairment/README.md

 # CTA_repairment

-# Pulmonary-Tree-Repairing

-[MICCAI'23] Topology Repairing of Disconnected Pulmonary Airways and Vessels: Baselines and a Dataset ([arxiv](https://arxiv.org/abs/2306.07089))
+Submitted to [MICCAI'24] Topology Repairing of Disconnected Pulmonary Airways and Vessels: A dataset and benchmark

-Authors: Ziqiao Weng, Jiancheng Yang, Dongnan Liu, Weidong Cai.

 ## Abstract